 At the district level, PCC Sustainability is focused on strategizing a foundation for sustainability that will ensure consistent and lasting progress is made in this rapidly evolving field.
-PCC’s institutional commitments is the Second Nature’s Carbon Commitment (formerly known as the American Colleges and University Presidents’ Climate Commitment).
+Among PCC’s institutional commitments is the Second Nature’s Carbon Commitment (formerly known as the American Colleges and University Presidents’ Climate Commitment).
 The college is also a proud member of the We Are Still In coalition.

 Climate Action Plan